domosekai/domosekai.github.io/sstp/help.md

 - **Advanced Routing**

   By default, SSTP Connect takes static routes pushed by the remote DHCP server.
 You can disable the function if it causes any trouble.

-  If you are also the server administrator, please note that not all SSTP VPN servers support this function.
+  If you are the server administrator, please note that not all SSTP VPN servers support this function.
 We have confirmed its operation on Windows Server RRAS and SoftEther VPN Server.

-  You can also add your own routes, by defining the destinations that should be routed to the VPN and those should not.
+  You can also add your own routes, by defining the destinations that should be routed to the VPN and those should not, with each category holding up to
+  1024 characters.

-  Please note that although you can enter default routes, it's still controlled by the *Add Default Route* switch.
+  Please note that although you can add default routes, it's still controlled by the *Add Default Route* switch.

   Destinations can be specified in the following formats.